 Honeybees are not indigenous to either North America or our southern neighbors.
 They were brought here by our forebears, the colonists from Europe, initially from Holland, Great Britain, Germany and Italy.
 Honeybees are among the hordes of exotics that have made their way to our shores, not by accident though.
 It's recorded that honeybees were brought over by farmers to provide honey that was much in demand as a sweetener, and It's also written that honeybees were brought here to pollinate the different plants introduced by the colonists from their native lands.
 Pehaps they were brought by people who just loved to keep bees.
 Beekeeping can be addictive.

 It can be argued that the introduction of honeybees pushed out native bees such as the bumble bees and this is understandable considering the solitary nature of most native bees and the social nature of honeybees.
-However, lately, I've Yellow jacket-not a beeheard that without honeybees much of our food sources would disappear from lack of pollination.
+However, lately, I've heard that without honeybees much of our food sources would disappear from lack of pollination.
 I'm not much interested in these arguments as there are environmentalists on one side and agricultural people on the other, both with something to gain or lose.
 And, not enough uninvolved people care.

 Personally I like bees, any kind of bee, especially honeybees.
 Although really a city person, born and raised in Brooklyn, N.Y.
 I've always been open to discovering new things and so, when I could, I moved out to the Island (Long Island, N.Y.) and became addicted to nature, and to bees.